google/blockly-samples/codelabs/custom_generator/custom_generator.md

 ### The playground

 You will make all of your changes in the advanced playground, which you can find at `tests/playgrounds/advanced_playground.html`.
 This playground contains all of Blockly's base blocks, as well as some developer tools to make testing easier.
+To use it:
+  1) Clone or download the Blockly directory if you haven't already.
+  2) Navigate to your Blockly directory via the command line.
+  3) Run `npm run start`.
+  4) Using the page that opens in your browser navigate to the `tests/playgrounds/advanced_playground.html` page.

-To start, create a file named `custom_generator.js` in the same folder as the playground.
+Now to start, create a file named `custom_generator.js` in the same folder as the playground.
 Include it with a script tag.

 ```
 <script src="./custom_generator.js"></script>